Jack Hibbs

 Other involvement

-For seven semesters, I have been both a Lecture Assistant and Teaching Assistant in the Biology Department.
+For seven semesters, I have been both a Lecture Assistant and Teaching Assistant in the School of Biological Sciences.
 Regarding being a Teaching Assistant, I have personally taught various fundamental biology and microbiology labs as the main instructor, grader, and overall coordinator of my sections.
 Similarly, in being a Lecture Assistant, I would help the lecture professor with grading, answering questions, and even taught the main lecture occasionally as I gained experience.
 Both of these involvements have helped me greatly with my leadership skills, teaching, public speaking, and many more.

 Why you chose Nebraska

-UNL has a great Biochemistry Department and I was drawn to the student atmosphere of the college after visiting a few times.
+The College of Arts and Sciences has a great biochemistry department, and I was drawn to the student atmosphere of the college after visiting a few times.
 Additionally, my Dad's side of the family is from Nebraska, so I am a fourth-gen Husker!

 Student Ambassadors are undergraduate students who talk to prospective students, parents, alumni, and the general public about the college.